CCMS-UCSD/GNPS_Workflows/feature-based-molecular-networking/README.md

 ### Metaboscape

-The feature table should include...
+The feature table should include a header row with the following columns:

+1. FEATURE_ID
+2. RT
+3. PEPMASS

+All sample headers are suffixed with a ".d".

 ### Progenesis